-On close inspection, we noticed the last name "Dorsey" on this photograph, but the first and middle name are torn off for some reason.
-The photo is registered in Maryland 1932 and titled "George Washington Bicentennial Tree, Washington Custis Chapter, Maryland.
-The year seems right.
+On close inspection, we noticed the last name "Dorsey" on this photograph, but the first and middle names were torn off for some reason.
+With this, and the fact that the photo is registered in Maryland 1932 and titled "George Washington Bicentennial Tree, Washington Custis Chapter, Maryland.
+The year seems right and the DAR planted American Elms.
 It is taken in Maryland where Alice is Chairman of Conservation and it is on a DAR site.
-This is Alice Burnside Paret Dorsey!
-If you decide to see the "additional attractions," (see Park Quest Map) you will discover that Fort Frederick was the site of a tree planting for Wye Oak seedlings.
+This must be Alice Burnside Paret Dorsey!

+If you decide to see the "additional attractions," (see I Hiked 2021 Map) you will discover that Fort Frederick was the site of a tree planting for Wye Oak seedlings.
 That Wye Oak progeny is still growing just south of the Fort Gate.
-Maryland Women in Conservation - Panel #6

 Along the Plantation Trail many different tree species were planted throughout the years.
 Some trees would not usually be found in this area.
 Some of those species include: Bald Cypress, European Larch, Corsican Pine, Loblolly Pine, Ponderosa Pine, Japanese Red Pine, Norway Spruce, and European Alder.
 When trying to identify trees at Fort Frederick one may have to broaden their studies to include other regions of the world.

 The water well that is mentioned on this panel can be found by following the purple route to "additional attractions."
 Look for the question marks. (?)